 - How to Manually Register a Device via Device UI

-- Behind the Scenes: Device Registration in UNMS
+- Behind the Scenes: How Does the UNMS Key Work?

 - Related Articles

-The purpose of the UNMS key is to provide a secure communication using AES encryption, while telling a device where to look for a UNMS server.
-The process of device registration using the generic UNMS key and the device specific UNMS key assures a secure communication between the user's devices and UNMS.
+The purpose of the UNMS key is to provide a secure communication using AES encryption while telling a device where to look for a UNMS server.
+The process of device registration using the generic UNMS key and the device specific UNMS key ensures secure communication between the user's devices and UNMS.

 How to Register a Device via UNMS Discovery

-2. Fill in the subnet or IP addresses of your devices.
+2. Fill in the subnet or IP addresses of the devices.

 3. Click the START button.